UK - In flight

 Ranomafana - Fianarantsoa - Ambalavao - Ranohira

 Depart for Fianarantsoa, the capital of the Betsiloo people, where a tour will include highlights of the city that boasts Madagascar’s university and top schools, living up to its name ‘place of good learning’.
 In Ambalavao we get a close-up view of the process of making Antaimoro - the lovely papyrus-based paper containing wild flowers.
 If we are lucky, our visit will coincide with the weekly zebu cattle market - a lively, animated meeting of people from all over the country.
-We also visit Anja Park, run by the village to raise funds for the local teachers.
+We also visit Anja Park, run by the village to raise funds for local teachers.
 Our arrival in Lhosy signifies the end of the highlands and we pass through the vast red-soiled savannah of Plateau de l’Horombe before reaching Ranohira - the gateway to Isalo National Park - where we spend two nights at the Satrana Lodge (3T+).

 Isalo National Park

 We take a walking tour through Isalo National Park, encompassing 815 square kilometres of rugged sandstone rocks, hewn by rain and wind erosion into dramatic canyons, impressive gorges and stalagmite pinnacles.
 As the area is used as a burial place of the Bara people, we may spy tombs inside the rocks as we walk.
 Our ascent will be rewarded by spectacular views of the mountains’ changing colours and eroded shapes, plus the sifaka and brown and ring-tailed lemur may be spotted en route.
 Late afternoon the day is topped off with a sunset view at ‘La Fenêtre de l’Isalo’, before we return to our lodge.

 Ranohira - Tuléar - Ifaty